aramis-lab/clinica/docs/InteractingWithClinica.md

 ### `clinica convert`

-These tools allow you to convert unorganized datasets from publicly available neuroimaging studies into a BIDS hierarchy.
+These tools allow you to convert unorganized datasets from publicly available neuroimaging studies into a [BIDS](http://bids.neuroimaging.io/) hierarchy.

-Clinica currently includes converters for [ADNI](http://adni.loni.usc.edu/), [AIBL](https://aibl.csiro.au) and [OASIS](http://www.oasis-brains.org).
+Clinica currently includes some [converters for public datasets](../#dataset-converters-clinica-convert).
-See [here](../DatabasesToBIDS) for more details.

 ### `clinica iotools`